 Ectoplasm™

-Ectoplasm™ is the entropy schema by GhostProxies that generates entropy bits efficiently.
+Ectoplasm™ is the qubit-aligned entropy schema by GhostProxies for efficient entropy on classical computers.

 Example

-The following POSIX C program is a case-specific Ectoplasm™ code example that generates 10 8-bit seeds for the purpose of demonstrating functionality without an SLA.
+The following POSIX C program is a case-specific Ectoplasm™ code example that generates 10 8-bit seeds for the purpose of demonstrating functionality.

 #include <stdio.h>